The Progress, Challenges, and Perspectives of Directed Greybox Fuzzing

 UAFL \cite{wang2020uafl} uses operation sequence coverage to guide the test case generation to progressively cover the operation sequences that are likely to trigger use-after-free vulnerabilities.
 UAFuzz \cite{nguyen2020binary} also uses a sequence-aware target similarity metric to measure the similarity between the execution of a seed and the target use-after-free bug trace.
 SAVIOR \cite{chen2019savior} prioritizes seeds that have higher potentials to trigger vulnerabilities based on the coverage of labels predicted by UBSan \cite{ubsan}.
 TortoiseFuzz \cite{wangnot} differentiates edges that are closely related to sensitive memory operations and prioritizes seeds based on the sensitive edge hit count in their execution paths.

 For comparison, similarity-based metrics are better able to handle multi-target fitting than distance-based alternatives.
+This is because the distance-based metric is designed primarily for single-target.
+When there are multiple targets, a distance-based metric would calculate the distances to different targets one by one, which is less efficient.
+However, the similarity-based metric can handle multiple targets at one time.
+For example, in Figure \ref{similarity}, when analyzing execution trace A$\rightarrow$C$\rightarrow$F$\rightarrow$K$\rightarrow$N, we can calculate its similarity (i.e., the number of overlapped basic blocks) with the expected traces to target T{ 1} and T{ 2} simultaneously, which is more efficient.
 Furthermore, similarity-based metrics can include the relationships between targets, such as the ordering of the targets \cite{nguyen2020binary}.
 Finally, a distance-based metric is measured at the basic block level, which would introduce considerable overheads, while a similarity-based metric can be extracted from a relatively high level to improve overall efficiency.